Innovative thinking workshops

 Project launch strategy

 Design thinking is the process of using design methods as a way to organise thought into a framework.
 Design thinking is usually used during the production of products, however it’s increasingly popular in private business and public organisations, including governments.
-Examples of businesses and public sector organisations that are using design thinking are:

 Our design process